ESMValGroup/ESMValTool_Tutorial/_episodes/02-installation.md

 ### Linux

 1. Please download Miniconda3 for Linux at [the miniconda page](https://docs.conda.io/en/latest/miniconda.html).
 The 64 bit version should work on any recent system.
 If you have problems in the next step(s) you can alternatively try a 32 bit version.

-2. Next, run the installer
+1. Next, run the installer

-    ~~~
+    ```bash
     bash Miniconda3-latest-Linux-x86_64.sh
-    ~~~
-    {:.language-bash}
+    ```

-3. Follow the instructions in the installer.
+1. Follow the instructions in the installer.
 The defaults should normally suffice.

-4. You will need to restart your terminal for the changes to have effect.
+1. You will need to restart your terminal for the changes to have effect.

-5. Verify you have a working conda installation by listing all installed packages
+1. Verify you have a working conda installation by listing all installed packages

-    ~~~
+    ```bash
     conda list
-    ~~~
-    {:.language-bash}
+    ```

 ### MacOSX

 1. Please download Miniconda3 for MacOSX at [the miniconda page](https://docs.conda.io/en/latest/miniconda.html).

-2. Next, run the installer
+1. Next, run the installer

-    ~~~
+    ```bash
     bash Miniconda3-latest-MacOSX-x86_64.sh
-    ~~~
-    {:.language-bash}
+    ```

-3. Follow the instructions in the installer.
+1. Follow the instructions in the installer.
 The defaults should normally suffice.

-4. You will need to restart your terminal for the changes to have effect.
+1. You will need to restart your terminal for the changes to have effect.

-5. Verify you have a working conda installation by listing all installed packages
+1. Verify you have a working conda installation by listing all installed packages

-    ~~~
+    ```bash
     conda list
-    ~~~
-    {:.language-bash}
+    ````

 ### Windows